Skip to main content

 Key Facts

-1. Congress on 3 April 2026 alleged the government convened a special session to amend the Nari Shakti Vandan Adhiniyam, 2023 and introduce a delimitation bill.
+1. On 3 April 2026, the Indian National Congress alleged that the Union government convened a special parliamentary session to amend the Nari Shakti Vandan Adhiniyam, 2023 and introduce a delimitation bill.

-2. The government proposes raising Lok Sabha strength from 543 to 816 seats to operationalise the 33% women’s reservation.
+2. The government proposes raising Lok Sabha strength from 543 to 816 members to facilitate the 33% women’s reservation.

-3. Unverified data suggest UP’s Lok Sabha seats could rise to 120, while Kerala may increase only to 30, impacting smaller states.
+3. Under the proposal, Uttar Pradesh’s Lok Sabha seats could rise to 120, whereas Kerala may get only 30, highlighting potential regional imbalance.

-4. The Budget session is scheduled for 16‑18 April 2026 to consider the amendment and delimitation bills, overlapping with state elections.
+4. The Budget session is slated for 16‑18 April 2026 to consider the amendment and delimitation bills, coinciding with elections in West Bengal, Tamil Nadu, Puducherry, Assam and Kerala.

 Background & Context